Zfreeman24/CSS_ESEM/README.md

 ## Results

-Not only did we increase the security of the key generation, we also increased the time it took to generate by a whopping 90.05%!
+Not only did we increase the security of the key generation, we also **decreased** the time it took to generate by a whopping 90.05%!

 - 3 Runs Average Before Our Implementation: 0.000745
 - 3 Runs Average After Our Implementation: 0.0000742